Skip to main content

 • an allowance for the under aged child or the student, that is granted by the employer to the employee, paid either in the salary or wage, for any dependent child up to the age of 18 or 19 if they attend Secondary Education.
 The allowance in question for civil servants amounts to fifty (50) Euros for one (1) child, to a total of seventy (70) Euros for two (2) children, to one hundred and twenty (120) Euros for three (3) children and to a total of one hundred and seventy (170) Euros for four (4) children while being increased by seventy (70) Euros for each additional child.

-• child allowance (law 4512/2018) which takes into account the number of dependent children and depends on the amount of family income.
+• child allowance (law 4512/2018 as amended by Law Νόμο 4659/2020)) which takes into account the number of dependent children and depends on the amount of family income.
+Third country citizens must have resided legally and permanently in Greece for the last 12 years.
 The allowance is granted to any dependent child up to the age of 18 or 19 if they attend Secondary Education.
 A condition for its grant is that the citizens reside legally and permanently in Greece for the last five years.
 The Organization of Welfare Benefits & Social Social Solidarity (OPEKA) grants this allowance.
-Joint Ministerial Decision Γ.Π. οικ.Δ 22/11/2705/58/17.1.2018 regulates all conditions for the granting procedure.
+Joint Ministerial Decision Γ.Π. οικ.Δ 22/11/2705/58/17.1.2018 all the details of the procedure for granting child benefit, while according to the Joint Ministerial Decision (JMD) with the number Γ.Π. οικ.
+23123/2023, from 2024, the method of payment of the allowance is modified.

 In Municipal infant/child and child centres, the transport of children can be done with a means of transport available to the centre.
 The cost of transporting children is determined by a decision of the Board of Directors of the centre and may be covered with an additional contribution of the parents depending on their financial ability.

-Another form of financial support for learners’ families is provided through the Programme “School Meals” (law 4455/2017).
+Another form of financial support for learners’ families is provided through the Programme “School Meals” (law 4455/2017 as amended by Law 4756/2020 and the P.D.
+77/2023).
 The objective of the programme is to cover food and nutrition needs of pupils inside school units of primary education, through contracts for the free supply of school meals.
-The implementation and monitoring of the programme is under the supervision of the Ministry of Labour and Social Affairs.
-The geographical territories that will benefit from the programme are determined in terms of unemployment rates, population in danger of impoverishment or seclusion.
-Specifications, evaluation criteria and any other procedure towards implementing the programme are determined by decision of the Minister of Labour.
-The cost for the actions of the programme is covered either by ordinary budget appropriations of the Ministry of Labour or the national part of the Public Investment Programme.
+The programme is now implemented and supervised by the Ministry of Social Cohesion and Family, while implementation is carried out by the Agency for pre-national social solidarity allowances (OPEKA) The geographical territories that will benefit from the programme are determined in terms of unemployment rates, population in danger of impoverishment or seclusion and other socioeconomic indicators.
+Specifications, evaluation criteria and any other procedure towards implementing the programme are determined by decision of the Minister of Social Cohesion and Family .
+The costs are financed by The Fund for European Aid to the Most Deprived (FEAD) with resources from the NSRF and the European Social Fund (ESF), through the NSRF Program "Human Resources, Social Cohesion" 2021-2027.

 Financial Support for Families of Pupils with Special Educational Needs (SEN)